Bealby/lisa-fairfield/README.md

 Below are a list of features I feel would be beneficial to add to the Website at a later date when more data/ information can be provided:

-**Blog:**  As Lisa Fairfield career progresses and added feature could be a blog page which can be updated on a regular basis.
-This could also include a calendar of productions in which Lisa Fairfield is taking part.
-Along with a comment section for punters/professional fellow actors to express their views/comments on Lisa Fairfield’s performances.
+**Blog:** As Lisa Fairfield career progresses on added feature could be a blog page which can be updated on a regular basis.
+This could also include a calendar of productions in which Lisa Fairfield is taking part; along with a comment section for punters/professional fellow actors to express their views/comments on Lisa Fairfield’s performances.

-**statistics** Add a feature to enable tabulation of data from potential clients, as well as statistics of people viewing her site and what they look at.
+**statistics:** Add a feature to enable tabulation of data from potential clients, as well as statistics of people viewing her site and what they look at.

-**Voice/Show Reels:** An important feature to implement when they become available are showreels and voicereels, which will be a crucial feature in promoting Lisa Fairfield.
+**Voice/Show Reels:**: An important feature to implement when they become available are showreels and voicereels, which will be a crucial feature in promoting Lisa Fairfield.

-**Search Function** A search funciton where you can speculatively look for performances in which Lisa Fairfield took part.
+**Search Function:** A search funciton where you can speculatively look for performances in which Lisa Fairfield took part.

-**Fans/Mechandise** Develop a “Fans of Lisa Fairfield” page where people could join/register and buy “Lisa Fairfield” branded goods eg signed photos.
+**Fans/Mechandise:** Develop a “Fans of Lisa Fairfield” page where people could join/register and buy “Lisa Fairfield” branded goods eg signed photos.

-**Booking** A page for punters to book tickets for shows she is in without having to go to the venue website.
+**Booking:** A page for punters to book tickets directly for shows;
+negating any booking fees.

 ## TECHNOLOGIES USED